What Is Worker's Compensation?

 Not without risk of losing your temporary disability compensation benefits.
 If your employer offers you suitable light-duty work, you are required to accept or provide a statement indicating why you can’t work.

-Work-related injuries must be reported within 180 days to your employer or the Utah Labor Commission.
+Work-related injuries must be reported within 180 days to your employer of the Utah Labor Commission.
 You have six years from the date of the incident to seek workers’ compensation benefits.

 If you have any questions regarding your workers’ compensation claim, call McMullin Injury Law.
-Our personal injury attorneys help people get the compensation they deserve, especially when dealing with a workers compensation case and the related medical bills and important information.
+Our attorneys help people get the compensation they deserve.